gaojingsheng/CluCDD/README.md

 ## DCCNet:
-This project contains codes of our DCCNet.
+This project contains codes of our CluCDD.

 ## Overview
 We propose an effective Dialogue Disentanglement network